AllyPham04/GROUP-5-DSEB64B-FINAL-DATA-PREP/README.md

 # GROUP-5-DSEB64B-FINAL-DATA-PREP
-# Credit Risk Modeling Preprocessing

-Welcome to the **Credit Risk Modeling Preprocessing** repository!
-This repository is dedicated to the preprocessing stage of a credit risk modeling project.
-The goal is to clean, transform, and engineer features from the raw data to enhance the predictive power of our models.
+Welcome to the **GROUP 5 DSEB64B FINAL DATA PREP** repository!
+This repository is dedicated to the preprocessing stage and modeling stage of a credit risk modeling project.
+The goal is to clean, transform, engineer features, and predict the probability of clients paying late or on time from the raw data.

 ## Table of Contents
 1. [Introduction](#introduction)